microsoft/TypeScript/doc/spec.md

 where *object* and *index* are expressions, is used to access the property with the name computed by the index expression on the given object.
 A bracket notation property access is processed as follows at compile-time:

-* If *index* is a string literal or a numeric literal and *object*’s apparent type has a property with the name given by that literal (converted to its string representation in the case of a numeric literal), the property access is of the type of that property.
+* If *index* is a string literal or a numeric literal and *object*'s apparent type has a property with the name given by that literal (converted to its string representation in the case of a numeric literal), the property access is of the type of that property.
-* Otherwise, if *object*’s apparent type has a numeric index signature and *index* is of type Any, the Number primitive type, or an enum type, the property access is of the type of that index signature.
+* Otherwise, if *object*'s apparent type has a numeric index signature and *index* is of type Any, the Number primitive type, or an enum type, the property access is of the type of that index signature.
-* Otherwise, if *object*’s apparent type has a string index signature and *index* is of type Any, the String or Number primitive type, or an enum type, the property access is of the type of that index signature.
+* Otherwise, if *object*'s apparent type has a string index signature and *index* is of type Any, the String or Number primitive type, or an enum type, the property access is of the type of that index signature.
 * Otherwise, if *index* is of type Any, the String or Number primitive type, or an enum type, the property access is of type Any.
 * Otherwise, the property access is invalid and a compile-time error occurs.